THE SKINTONES WAY

 We created two distinct anatomical protective cover systems; both use our proprietary translucent-layering technique, they cover a wider price range than any other system on the market today.
 Both include the following:

-The life span of a protective cover is about three years, although this can vary based on your typical usage and how well you care for and maintain the skin.
+The life span of a protective cover can vary based on usage and how well one cares for and maintains the skin.
+We’ve seen skins lasting three years or more.

 Some skins vary more than others between seasons.
-Since your skin color changes and the silicone skin does not, we recommend you go with your color at its darkest.
+Since your skin color changes and the silicone skin does not, we recommend you go with your natural skin tone at its darkest.
 Don’t forget, summer is also the time when you’ll most likely be be showing off your skin!

-We keep our skins as lightweight as possible, however they also need to be strong; they typically add between 400 and 1,000 grams to a prosthesis (14 to 35 ounces).
+We keep our skins as lightweight as possible, however they also need to be strong; they typically add between 400 and 600 grams to a bk prosthesis (14 to 21 ounces).

 They will not hinder the function of your prosthesis, but skins do add some weight.
 Above knee amputees may see a difference in the way their prosthetic knee performs, although this can be adjusted by a prosthetist to compensate.